ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/DICTIONARY.md

   - when most of the entries have 0 values
 - `nilpotent`
   - when a matrix satisfies $A^{k} = 0 $ for some integer k
+  - strictly upper triangular with diagonal entries of 0
 - `inverse`
   - of a square matrix A is another square matrix A^{-1}
   - not all matrices have an inverse